rolfsrolfs/easee_hass_combined_energymeter/README.md

 1. Add this repository from HACS->Integrations.
 2. Restart Home Assistant.
 3. Install the component from Settings->Integrations.
-You may have to clear the browser cache to make the Easee integration appear in the list.
+You may have to clear the browser cache to make this integration appear in the list.

 ### Git installation